jonathanlamar/tda-study/week1/notes.md

 2. Every infinite subset of $X$ has a limit point in $X$.
 3. Every sequence of points in $X$ has a convergent subsequence whose limit lies in $X$.

+Theorem: A topological space $X$ is connected if and only if the functor Hom($X$, $-$) preserves coproducts.

+There are many reasons to prefer local properties.
+Here is one result along those lines.

+Theorem: In a locally path connected space, the path components and connected components are the same.

+## Some other notes

+Other things I read that sound interesting.
+Maybe ignore for now.

+- Functors generalize points (Huh?).
+This seems like a really insightful statement for modern math.
+It has something to do with the Yoneda lemma, but I'm not sure how to make the statement precise.
+I mean, you can identify points of a space using the functor Hom($\ast$, $-$), but that's not identifying individual points...
+- Filters generalize sequences.
+This is pretty clear from the definion.
+It's nice too, since filters are categorical constructions (sorta) and work in more general spaces.